tjtanjin/simple-media-converter/README.md

 ##### Manual
 Alternatively, if you are unfamiliar with docker or would like a more manual approach, you may also follow the guide [here](https://gist.github.com/tjtanjin/ce560069506e3b6f4d70e570120249ed) to setup the bot 24/7.
+Note that you would have to go through the steps in the [setup](#setup) section to setup the project manually as well.

 ### Team
 * [Tan Jin](https://github.com/tjtanjin)